BN - Retro Benefits Review Process

 - Benefit Plan = the plan the deduction has been calculated for.
 A list of Benefit Plans are available in BN - Plan Types, Benefit Plans, and Payroll Deductions Job Aid.

 - Coverage Code = the level of coverage the deduction has been calculated for.
-A list of Coverage Codes are available in BN - How to Change Benefits Coverage Level Using On Demand.
+A list of Coverage Codes are available in BN - Using Health Insurance Coverage Codes and Relationships.

 - Deduction Code = the payroll deduction code that matches up with the Benefit Plan.
 A list of Deduction Codes are available in BN - Plan Types, Benefit Plans, and Payroll Deductions Job Aid.